electaco/electaco.github.io/jsite/_docs/video_markers/videostream.md

 ---

 # Streaming Video Setup
+{: .no_toc }

 This explains setting up a HLS service, streaming video via it, and how to set that up in Electaco.

 Please note that due to the technology involved, there is often a 10-20 second delay on the stream.

+{% include toc.html %}
 ## Short overview
 The video marker also support playing video from a [HLS](https://en.wikipedia.org/wiki/HTTP_Live_Streaming) source.
-For this you need to link to the m3u8 playlist, and the type needs to be "application/x-mpegURL".
+For this you need to link to the m3u8 playlist, and the type needs to be `application/x-mpegURL`.

 The easiest way I found to set up a server was to use [Docker](https://www.docker.com/get-started) with [this image](https://github.com/JasonRivers/Docker-nginx-rtmp) and using [ffmpeg](https://ottverse.com/rtmp-streaming-using-ffmpeg-tutorial/) for streaming.